 She nodded, the tears making her exit an urgent necessity.
 She opened her mouth to say something, but he turned and walked away.
 Dismissing her in the most effective way.

-She staggered away from the laren telling herself she would eventually be glad that they had broken up.
+She staggered away from the laren, telling herself she would eventually be glad that they had broken up.
 This ending was inevitable and waiting would only make it more painful.
 But that logic didn’t hold a lick of power against the maelstrom of pain raging in her chest.

-Blindly, she made her way back to the laren, to her bedroom and her luggage.
+Blindly, she made her way back to the laren, to her bedroom and luggage.
 She dug frantically through it, her tears impeding her sight, and finally found them.
 A moment later, dressed in shorts, t-shirt and running shoes, she was heading out the door when she bumped into Maddias.
 He stared at her, then froze.

 “What’s…”

-“Just going for a run…” she managed.
+“Just going for a run,” she managed.

 He stared behind her.
 “You walked right by the living room…”

-Olivia looked behind her at the familiar room.
+Olivia looked after him.
 He was right.
 So she had.
 “I…I have to go for a run.”
 Her voice sounded dead, void of any tone.

 Maddias’ nose twitched and he frowned.
 “Are you all right?”